processone/jamler/README.md

 profiles for corresponing JID parts (e.g. `(user, server, resource)` must be normalized into `(nodeprep(user), nameprep(server), resourceprep(resource))`).
-It's error-prone (e.g. using `nodeprep` where `nameprep` is needed, or foregeting to normalize).
+It's error-prone (e.g. using `nodeprep` where `nameprep` is needed, or foregetting to normalize).
 As a result, some ejabberd functions always do normalization to be on a safe side, and some values are normalized several times during processing.